1npo/nwsc/README.md

 - [x] /zones/forecast/{zoneId}/stations

 ## Purpose and Audience
 I made `nwsc` for myself as a labor of love, mainly for the reasons I list below.
-But I tried to make it robust, user-friendly, and maintainable for anyone else who may find it useful.
+But I tried to make it robust, user friendly, and maintainable for anyone else who may find it useful.

 - I get my weather from [the National Weather Service](http://weather.gov/), but I have some (very minor) gripes about the website's user experience.
 I wanted to be able to just type `nwsc` once into a terminal and see all the NWS data I want at a glance, in a visually pleasing way.
-- I wanted to start a **serious** software project, get an MVP released, and execute it well.
+- I wanted to start a **serious, high-quality** software project, get an MVP released, and execute it well.
 This project had just the right stuff to keep me interested, challenged, and motivated long enough to produce an MVP.

 ## System Design
 ### App Architecture